Terms & Policies

 "People" (in the singular, "Person") means Customer's end user customers, potential end user customers, and other users of and visitors to the Customer Properties.

-"Permitted User" means an employee or Contractor of Customer or its Affiliate who is authorised to access the Service.
+"Permitted User" means an employee or Contractor of Customer or its Affiliate who is authorized to access the Service.

 "Plait App" means any downloadable or non-downloadable mobile application or desktop client software included in the applicable Service that is made available by Plait.